nursena8/BankCustomerProject/README.md

 - **Monitoring with Evident AI:**
   - Incorporated Evident AI for model monitoring and evaluation.
   - Evaluated the model's performance over time and made necessary adjustments.
+  -
+## Models
+ - Classification model(GBM,RandomForestClassifier,SVC..)
+ - Cluster model(KMeans)

+  **Feature Importance:**
+   - Identified key features influencing customer churn through feature importance analysis.
+  **Segmentation Insights:**
+   - Leveraged clustering models to gain insights into customer segmentation.
+   - Discovered patterns in customer behavior and preferences.

+## Technologies Used:

+1. **Python:**
+   - The project is developed in Python, a language well-suited for data science projects due to its extensive library support and rapid prototyping capabilities.

+2. **Pandas:**
+   - Pandas, used for data manipulation and analysis, played a crucial role in processing and preprocessing the dataset.

+3. **NumPy:**
+   - NumPy, essential for numerical computations and data manipulation, facilitated various matrix operations and numerical tasks.

+4. **Scikit-Learn:**
+   - Scikit-Learn was employed for developing, training, and evaluating machine learning models, including the Gradient Boosting Classifier.

+5. **Matplotlib and Seaborn:**
+   - Matplotlib and Seaborn were used for data visualization, aiding in understanding and presenting the data during the exploratory data analysis (EDA) phase.

+6. **Streamlit:**
+   - [Streamlit](https://streamlit.io/) was utilized to create a live web application.
+It provides a user-friendly interface for efficient and rapid development.[Streamlit Website](https://bankcustomerproject-nevtbnfnsyxpwfuyksfxyq.streamlit.app/)

+7. **Joblib:**
+   - Joblib was chosen for saving and loading models, a crucial aspect for using the model in a live environment and managing deployment processes.

+8. **Evident AI:**
+   - [Evidently AI](https://www.evidentlyai.com) was employed to monitor and evaluate the model's performance continuously.
+This ensures ongoing assessment of the model's effectiveness in a live setting.

 ## Project Components

 1. **Streamlit App (app.py):**